LBNE/FNALCore/README.md

 - C++0X/11 compliant compiler (NB, whilst the configuration will perform most checks, it's not guaranteed that everything has been checked)
-- Boost 1.42 or higher, with regex and thread libraries compiled against C++11.
+- Boost 1.42 or higher, with filesystem, system, regex and thread libraries compiled against C++11.
 If you want to run the unit tests, the Boost test library is also needed.
 NB: the C++11 compatibility of the found Boost is *not* checked, but an incompatible Boost should cause the unit tests to fail.
-It should be noted that as a robust ABI check is not yet possible, it is up to *you*, not the buildsystem, to point to the right Boost.
+It should be noted that as a robust ABI checks are tricky to implement, it is up to *you*, not the buildsystem, to point to the right Boost.
 - Doxygen 1.8 or higher for documentation.